 The Museum readily shares its resources with the community, hosting more than 50,000 school children for educational tours each year.
 Special weekend events attract new as well as repeat visitors to programs, some of which are general in scope while others focus on particular transportation modes.

-Now in its seventh decade of service to the St. Louis region, the Museum of Transportation is planning for a future which will enable it to expand its service to an even wider audience, including scholars and others who recognize the significance of this unparalleled permanent record of transportation evolution.
+Now in its seventh decade of service to the St. Louis region, The National Museum of Transportation is planning for a future which will enable it to expand its service to an even wider audience, including scholars and others who recognize the significance of this unparalleled permanent record of transportation evolution.